lifeweaver/upwork-hide-hired-jobs/README.md

 # Installation

 - Install tamperMonkey or GreaseMonkey extension for your browser
-- Visit xxxxx and hit the install button
+- Visit https://greasyfork.org/en/scripts/432009-upwork-hide-jobs-with-hires and hit the install button
 - Vist Upwork and do a search (or refresh the Upwork page if it's already open)

 # How to Use